 In-home aged care payment platform survey

-In designing the new in-home aged care program, the Department of Health and Aged Care has explored the option of a payment platform to support older Australians to plan, self-manage and move easily between providers.
+In designing the new in-home aged care program, the Department of Health and Aged Care has explored the option of a payment platform to support Older people to plan, self-manage and move easily between providers.

 In September 2022, we ran an online survey, which was completed by 248 providers who deliver Home Care Packages (HCP) and the Commonwealth Home Support Programme (CHSP).